What You Should Know When Buying a Company

 It is important to note that many business owners might be setting the sale price of their business randomly based on anticipated value and not facts.
 Additionally, the price might be influenced by external conditions like the state of the economy or personal financial issues.

-Therefore you, as the buyer, must closely assess the asking price.
-Being the most prepared party will enable you to have leverage as you enter the negotiating stage.
+Therefore, you, as the buyer, must closely assess the asking price.
+Being the most prepared party will give you leverage as you enter the negotiating stage.

 4. Review all the business’ liabilities.

-This is why it is important to consult legal and financial experts, like attorneys and accountants, who can help you examine all liabilities that accompany the enterprise.
+This is why it is important to consult legal and financial experts, such as attorneys and accountants, who can help you examine all liabilities associated with the enterprise.

-It is vital that they consider whether the owner had used any assets as collateral to secure loans, if any liens had been imposed against any assets, or if claims have been filed against the business.
+It is vital that they consider whether the owner used any assets as collateral to secure loans, whether any liens had been imposed against any assets, and whether claims have been filed against the business.

-This sort of information does not necessarily mean you should fail to consider moving forward with the sale.
-Instead, use this insight to have a clear understanding of what the purchase might actually entail.
+This information does not necessarily mean you should not consider proceeding with the sale.
+Instead, use it to gain a clear understanding of what the purchase might actually entail.

 Many people consider franchises because of the systems and procedures in place.
 Read our article about knowing the value when buying a franchise.